 “I understand.”
 He watches the water curl between the stones.
 “Why don’t you leave this place, then?
 Get away from all this concrete and steel, go south and get out of the city?
 Don’t you have people out there somewhere?”

 She sighs softly.
 “I don’t want to leave.”
-She rests a small brown hand on his arm.
+She rests a hand on his arm.
 “This is my home.
 I can’t stop what they’ve done to it, but it’s mine just the same.”